What is a Junior ISA?

 - It is a simple and straightforward way of saving for your child’s future

-- Can be opened from just £50 a month
+- Open a Junior ISA from just £26 a month

 - Flexible payments – these can be made as regular payments or lump sums